newswim/angularMeteor/README.md

 # angularMeteor
-A small meteor experiment to include AngularJS and Famo.us libraries.
+A meteor experiment to include AngularJS and Famo.us libraries.